KDE/documentation-develop-kde-org/content/docs/features/d-bus/dbus_autostart_services.md

 ---
-title: D-Bus Autostart Services
+title: D-Bus autostart services
-linkTitle: D-Bus Autostart Services
+linkTitle: D-Bus autostart services
 weight: 6
 description: >
     Turn your application into a D-Bus autostart service with this tutorial.
 This D-Bus feature, also known as "D-Bus service activation", will ensure that even when your application isn't running that D-Bus calls made to it will work by relying on the D-Bus daemon itself to start your app if and when needed.